harsha-kadekar/harsha-kadekar.github.io/_posts/2026-02-24-citta---a-personal-meditation-tracking-app.md

 	- Example, for Google Pixel, Go to "Settings > About phone > Build number".
 Tap "Build Number" 7 times to enable developer mode.
 - Download the latest APK from the [GitHub releases page](https://github.com/harsha-kadekar/citta/releases)
 - Open the downloaded file.
 This will install the app on your phone.

-## Known Critical Bugs

-Until this bug is fixed, cannot release it to the Play Store -
-- [Issue #2](https://github.com/harsha-kadekar/citta/issues/2):  On a fresh app start, the end bell does not ring when the first meditation session timer completes.
-After manually triggering the bell once (e.g. via the test/preview button in settings), subsequent session end bells work correctly.

-If you know how to fix this, please reach out to me Or send a pull request.
-Thank you in advance.

 ## Future Work
 - Publish this to Android Play Store